Did you suffer a serious injury requiring amputation? Call the Dallas injury attorneys at Montgomery Law.

 Insurance companies will attempt to convince you that you don’t need an attorney, but you have to remember that they’re only looking out for their bottom line.
 They have a team of attorneys already working against you, which is why you need someone looking out for your best interests.

-If you or a loved one has suffered an amputation injury, we understand how devastating this is and how important it is to have great legal representation.
+If you or a loved one has suffered from the loss of a limb, digit, or other amputation injury, we understand how devastating this is and how important it is to have great legal representation.
 Montgomery Law is a firm you can trust.
 Our highly experienced attorneys are aware of the long-term and devastating effects an amputation can cause, and we strive to provide effective legal representation to all of our clients.

 Best of all, we work exclusively on a no-win, no-fee basis.
 Consultations are always free, so you have nothing to lose by contacting us.
 Call us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for more information.